 NOAA's Online Chart Viewer: Great Lakes

 View well over 100 of the most recent nautical charts, including the catalog, that cover the Great Lakes.
 The remainder of the country as well as supporting information (Coast Pilots, Chart #1, dates of latest editions, etc.) is found here.
 Booklet charts (reduced scale) charts of the Great Lakes can be found here.
 Historic nautical charts online are found further down this page under the NOAA Historical Map and Chart Project link.
 For Canadian nautical charts, click here.

 Historic County Boundaries of Michigan from the Newberry Library.
 Interactive display of the county boundaries and their changes in Michigan and nearly all the U.S. as well.

-Other historical maps of Michigan can be found at the MSU Online Map Collection, the University of Alabama, and the USGS (select Michigan--the entire country can be searched).
+Other historical maps of Michigan can be found at the MSU Online Map Collection, the University of Alabama, and the USGS (Map Locator & Downloader).
 Alabama has a nice list of digitized out of print 1:62,500 topographic maps as does the Perry-Castañeda Library Map Collection.

 The National Geologic Map Database.
 Search for a map by title or author or map number; search for themes--geology or geophysics or marine or resources or hazards or other (geochronology, paleontology, or geochemistry), state or territory and county, scale, etc. Try their Map View!

-Over 53,000 images (and growing--every time I check the number climbs!) have been scanned from Mr. Rumsey's private collection of rare 18th and 19th century maps.
+Over 75,000 images (and growing--every time I check the number climbs!) have been scanned from Mr. Rumsey's private collection of rare 18th and 19th century maps.
 A fully searchable database of high quality images allows you to find states/provinces, countries, authors, and keywords.
 Also available are maps of Africa, Japan, Scotland, rare maps from the University of South Florida collection and geologic maps from Stanford University.

 Library of Congress